rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 The ICE agent may skip steps 2 and 3 and directly decide to not expose the host candidate.

 This procedure ensures that a mDNS name is used to replace only one IP address.
 Specifically, an ICE agent using an interface with both IPv4 and IPv6 addresses MUST expose a different mDNS name for each address.

 Any server-reflexive candidates generated from a mDNS local candidate MUST have their raddr field set to 0.0.0.0 and their rport field set to 0.

+Any candidates exposed to the web application via local descriptions MUST be identical to those provided during candidate gathering (i.e., MUST NOT contain private host IP addresses).

 ICE Candidate Processing {#processing}
 ----------------------------